 Better is such a useless, throwaway term when you’re talking about expensive guitars, and brands like Gibson and Fender.
 It’s a bit like when you’re comparing really expensive cars, a BMW M5 and a Mercedes E63 AMG; they’re both amazing cars and they’re both beloved by those who drive them – but usually for very different reasons.

 It is the same with Fender and Gibson guitars.
 It is all very subjective.
-For instance, some players might prefer the design of a Les Paul to a Strat, and that’s why they’ve always been Gibson players.
+For instance, some players might prefer the design of a Les Paul to a Strat or a Tele or a Jazzmaster, and that’s why they’ve always been Gibson players.
 Other guys and girls might prefer single coil pickups, so they’ve always been loyal to Fender.

 Fender and Gibson guitars are all made to the same exacting standards in the USA.
 They both use quality materials, have excellent electronics, and they all sound amazing.
 Most of the time, the best brand, out of Fender or Gibson, will be decided by the style of guitar you like, the kind of music you play, and the type of scale length you’re used to.